Are you wondering if is Guadalajara safe or not?

 By having your phone out, you are oblivious to your surroundings.

-This makes it easy to snatch your phone from your hand and make a run for it, or take other things on your person, like sneakily take stuff from your pocket and bag.
+This makes it easy to snatch your phone from your hand and make a run for it, or take other things on your person, like sneakily taking stuff from your pocket and bag.

 Stay in Tourist Areas if you are Ever Unsure